ALSTRÖM SYNDROME

 Children and teenagers may also experience hearing loss, an enlarged heart, liver, or spleen, insulin resistance syndrome, type 2 diabetes, and end-stage renal disease (ESRD).

 Like many rare genetic diseases of obesity, Alström syndrome can be diagnosed on the basis of clinical findings.
-If Alström syndrome is clinically suspected, a blood test can be ordered for genetic testing to help confirm the diagnosis.
+If Alström syndrome is suspected by your doctor based on clinical signs and symptoms, a genetic test can be ordered to help confirm a diagnosis.

 I think I may have a rare genetic disease of obesityWhere can I connect with people like me?